PHPExpertsInc/dockerize/README.md

      Now whenever you are in your project's directory, you can simply execute `php` as you would with a typical composer installation, and the command will execute in the container instead:

          php -r 'phpinfo();'

+  3. Change the database credentials in `docker-compose.base.yml`.
+  4. Change the REDIS_PASSWORD in `docker/lib/env.sh`.
-  3. To control the containers, use the `containers` docker wrapper.
+  5. To control the containers, use the `containers` docker wrapper.

          # Downloads the images, creates and launches the containers.
          containers up -d